 6. He will use guilt as a tool

 Your partner will make you feel guilty about the smallest of things.
 He will make you feel as if everything is your fault.
-Guilt is one of the most favorite tools of a manipulative husband.
-They make you feel guilty so that you feel powerless and give in to his control.
+Guilt-tripping is one of the favorite tools of a manipulative husband.
+He makes you feel guilty so that you feel powerless and give in to his control.
 Some of the tell-tale indicators of guilt-tripping in a relationship include: giving more than you receive, spreading yourself thin to accommodate your partner’s needs, feeling disapproved of, and a sense of resentment.

 If your husband is controlling and manipulative, the guilt trips will become such a constant feature in your marriage that you’d end up internalizing it.
 You will feel guilty about wanting some personal space and me-time or indulging in small acts of self-preservations.
 As a result, you will begin giving up little by little until your life becomes bereft of all that you once drew joy from.

 A manipulative husband is emotionally insecure and constantly fears that you are going behind his back and cheating on him.
 He doesn’t want to share you with anyone else, not even a family member or a friend.
 He will check your phone and your emails to see who you are talking to.

 He doesn’t want anyone else to know how he treats you and there’s always the fear of his secret being revealed.
 He easily gets paranoid and will constantly check on you and will violate your privacy.
 Being married to a manipulator means constantly walking on eggshells because you don’t know which action of yours will trigger his insecurity and make him even more clingy and overbearing.

 Even if you choose to walk out of this dysfunctional marriage, it may not be easy to get him off your back.
 A manipulative ex-husband may continue to keep tabs on your every move and use any information he can get about you to his advantage to gain an upper hand on you and maybe even suck you back into the cycle of manipulation and emotional abuse.